ee538/AutoGradingScript/README.md

 score_per_test = { i: (full_score[i] * 2 // test_cases[i]) / 2 for i in q_nums }
 ```

 Then, set the credits of one test case for each question.
-0.5 credits is the minimum unit of the credits for one test case.
+0.5 credits is the minimum scale unit of the credits for one test case.

 ```python
 for q_num in q_nums: